 Here are the main ones:

-Frontity is in a way similar to, and can be compared with, Gatsby.js.
-However, there are some key differences, i.e. Frontity is:
+Frontity is in a way similar to, and can be compared with, Gatsby.js and Next.js.
+However, there are some key differences.
+These are some of the distinct advantages Frontity offers.

-Rendered dynamically: the HTML does not have to be rebuilt each time the content is edited or new content is published.
-Our preferred approach is SPR, although there are other ways to configure it.
+In Frontity the HTML is rendered dynamically by a Node.js server or a serverless service.
+This means the HTML does not have to be rebuilt each time the content is edited or new content is published.

 There is no need to learn GraphQL or the REST API.
 The data is available to you using Frontity's built-in State Manager.